open-telemetry/opentelemetry.io/content/en/blog/2022/kubecon-na.md

 [Open Observability Day](https://events.linuxfoundation.org/open-observability-day-north-america/)
 has several OpenTelemetry sessions including panel discussions, workshops, individual talks and lightning talks.
-This event will be on Monday Oct 24, 2022 and is co-located with KubeCon NA.
+This event will be on Monday Oct 24, 2022 and is colocated with KubeCon NA.
 For talk details, see the [schedule](https://events.linuxfoundation.org/open-observability-day-north-america/program/schedule/).

 [eBPF Day](https://events.linuxfoundation.org/cloud-native-ebpf-day-north-america/)
 also has some OpenTelemetry talks focused on profiling and tracing using eBPF events.
-This event will be held on Monday, Oct 24 2022 and is co-located with KubeCon NA.
+This event will be held on Monday, Oct 24 2022 and is colocated with KubeCon NA.
 For details, check out the [schedule](https://events.linuxfoundation.org/cloud-native-ebpf-day-north-america/program/schedule/).